alex-maleno/Fuzzing-Module/README.md

 - After finding a file that could be of interest, navigate to it in Sourcetrail by looking it up.
 After doing this, we can see the different functions inside of the file, and the inputs to those functions.
 We can click through those things to learn more about them

-TODO: add more about the above bullet it sux

 - In general, its good practice to bookmark things in Soucetrail that look interesting so you can come back to them later

 ## Creating a Slice